Green Endings

 Cryomation

-Also referred to as promession; essentially free-drying.
+Also referred to as promession; essentially freeze-drying.
 Not currently available locally.

 Modified Traditional